 The Best Museums and Galleries of the Florida Keys

 It’s not all about beaches in the Florida Keys!
-Here are a few ways to take a deep dive into the culture as you’re exploring the Florida Keys.
+Here are a few ways to dive deeply into the culture as you explore the Florida Keys.

-23. Sails to Rails Museum: Take in 500 years of history as you explore the surprisingly fascinating history of trade in this key port.
-Don’t waste time in line, buy your general admission ticket here.
+23. Sails to Rails Museum: Take in 500 years of history as you explore the fascinating trade history in this key port.
+Don’t waste time in line; purchase your general admissions tickets here.

 24. Coast Guard Museum: This exciting new project will shine a light on the vital work being done by the Coast Guard.